-It is very common to have an H. Pylori infection without presenting any symptoms.
-However, since this type of bacteria can destroy the natural lining that protects the inner walls of the stomach and intestine, some symptoms may appear over time:
+It is very common to have an H. Pylori infection without presenting with any symptoms.
+However, since this type of bacteria gradually destroy the mucus lining that protects the inner walls of the stomach and intestine, some symptoms may appear over time.
+These include

 - Pain or burning sensation in the stomach;

 - Lack of appetite;

-The diagnosis of H. pylori infection is usually done through a biopsy, with the collection of tissue from the stomach or duodenum.
-This sample can be tested for the presence of bacteria with a lab culture, urease test, or tissue evaluation can be done.
+An H. pylori diagnosis is usually confirmed through a biopsy, with the collection of tissue from the stomach or duodenum.
+This sample can be tested for the presence of bacteria with a lab culture, urease test, or tissue evaluation.

 Other possible tests are the urea breath test, blood serology test, or fecal detection test.